 Moreover, gathering early feedback about the impending risks surrounding the validation of the technical feasibility of a product can prevent major pitfalls during later stages.
 In this regard, collecting the right feedback from developer groups aims to align the product towards functional practicability.
 In addition, a PoC aims at proving to all stakeholders that there is a need in the market with a target positive ROI.

-Proper feedback should demonstrate and confirm the core product features address pain points of a specific target customer audience .
-In this regard, founders can leverage conducting online workshops when presenting a PoC to selected potential early adapters. .
+Proper feedback should demonstrate and confirm how the core product features address pain points of a specific target customer audience.
+In this regard, founders can leverage conducting online workshops when presenting a PoC to selected potential early adopters.
 In parallel, they can proceed to confront the collected feedback with internal developer groups who can react accordingly with proper analysis and apply adequate potential corrections.
 Recording user sessions is recommended to help in unfolding user behavior when first exposed to the product idea.

 When using a clickable interactive prototype, the product can be easily demonstrated to potential investors and partners.
 This is meant to produce a detailed representation of the product to be launched.
 This approach is helpful in receiving useful user feedback to move efficiently to the product implementation.